DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 In order to calculate the posterior distribution, one needs to isolate the part of this posterior distribution related to each coefficient.
 This involves calculating marginal distributions, which for many models in practice is extremely difficult to calculate analytically.
 This is where a numerical method known as Gibbs sampling comes in handy.
 The Gibbs sampler let's us use draws from the conditional distribution to approximate the joint marginal  distribution.
 Here is a quick overview of how it works:

+Imagine we have a joint distribution of N variables:
+$
+f(x_1, x_2, \dots ,x_N)
+$
-Imagine we have a joint distribution of N variables: $f(x_1, x_2, \dots , x_N)$ and we want to find the marginal distribution of each variable.
+and we want to find the marginal distribution of each variable.
 If the form of these variables are unknown, however, it may be very difficult to calculate the necessary integrations analytically.
 In cases such as these, we take the following steps to implement the Gibbs algorithm.
+First, we need to initialise starting values for our variables,
+$
+x_1^0 \dots x_N^0
+$

-First, we need to initialise starting values for our variables, $x_1^0 \dots x_N^0$.
-Next we sample our first variable conditional on the current values of the other N-1 variables. i.e. . $f(x_1^1 | x_2^0, \dots , x_N^0) $.
-We then sample our second variable conditional on all the others $f(x_2^1 |x_1^1, x_3^0, \dots , x_N^0)$ , repeating this until we have sampled each variable.
+Next we sample our first variable conditional on the current values of the other N-1 variables. i.e.
+$f(x_1^1 | x_2^0, \dots , x_N^0) $.
+We then sample our second variable conditional on all the others
+$f(x_2^1 |x_1^1, x_3^0, \dots , x_N^0)$
+, repeating this until we have sampled each variable.
 This ends one iteration of the Gibbs sampling algorithm.
 As we repeat these steps a large number of times the samples from the conditional distributions converge to the joint marginal distributions.
 Once we have M runs of the Gibbs sampler, the mean of our retained draws can be thought of as an approximation of the mean of the marginal distribution.

 Now that we have the theory out of the way, let's see how it works in practice.
 Below I will show the code for implementing a linear regression using the Gibbs sampler.
 In particular, I will estimate an AR(2) model on US Gross Domestic Product (GDP).
 I will then use this model to forecast GDP growth and make use of our Bayesian approach to construct confidence bands around our forecasts using quantiles from the posterior density i.e. quantiles from the retained draws from our algorithm.